obijzbo/IC-DevOps-Batch-2/assignment_4/ICDB2_020-Hazrat/README.md

 4. **Unit Tests**: After lint checks, unit tests are executed to ensure that all functionalities work as expected.
 The tests are run using the `npm test` command.

+5. **SonarCloud Code Quality**: This is usually done in SonarCloud settings and GitHub marketplace by installing SonarCloud on your repository.

-5. **Merging Changes**: If both lint checks and unit tests pass, the workflow automatically merges the changes from the feature branch to the `dev` branch.
+6. **Merging Changes**: If both lint checks and unit tests pass, the workflow automatically merges the changes from the feature branch to the `dev` branch.
 This step is conditional on the success of the previous steps to ensure code quality.

 ## Project Repository